stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 only through a few fragmentary bones and artifacts--so that the idea of newness is fading out pretty rapidly.
 Europeans usually catch the sense of immemorial ancientness and deep deposits from successive life-streams better than we do.
-Only a couple of years ago a British author spoke of Arizona as a "moon-dim region, very lovely in its way, and stark and old--an ancient, lonely land ".
+Only a couple of years ago a British author spoke of Arizona as a _"moon-dim region, very lovely in its way, and stark and old--an ancient, lonely land"_.

 Yet I believe I have a deeper sense of the stupefying--almost horrible--ancientness of the West than any European.
 It all comes from an incident that happened in 1928; an incident